 The League also offers scholarships to promising high school and college-aged artists.
 Many of the members volunteer time and artistic talent to non-profit organizations.
 Many teach art in various venues including local schools.
 We are a non-profit, 501(c )(3) organization.

 The League welcomes all adult individuals who create fine art or who are interested in the advancement of fine art opportunities in the community.
 Membership is also available to students who receive LBAL scholarships or who are sponsored by a Left Bank member.

-Dues are paid annually and run from January 1 to December 31.
+Dues were paid annually and ran from January 1 to December 31.

 Remember, you will not receive the monthly e-newsletter or email notices unless you are an active member.

 Monthly meetings on the second Friday of each month, at noon.